 Editorial photography experience

 Does it sound like I’d be a good fit for your next editorial photography project?
-Contact me today so we can discuss it.
+Feel free to contact me if you’d like to discuss it.
+I’m very selective about taking on new clients nowadays and I never do work-made-for-hire, period.
+Ever.